ealker/ealker.github.io/_posts/2021-12-12-software-engineering.md

 ---
-layout: page
+layout: post
-title: Software Engineering
+title: Software Engineering Guide
 ---

 Working on your craft is one of the most important things that you can do.
 You spend a large amount of your life at work, so you might as well be good at what you do.
 This page is a collection of resources that have helped me to become better at software engineering.

 ## Articles

-That every software engineer should read…

 - [Teach Yourself Programming in 10 Years](https://norvig.com/21-days.html)